benmiller314/cdm2022spring/schedule.md

 <h3><a href="{{site.github_url}}/plans/lesson-26">Lesson 26, Thursday 4/14</a> – Consolidation Unit Studio / Preparing the Final Reflective Letter </h3>

 For next time:
-* Set yourself some deadlines: what are you trying to finish by the last class (in two days!)?
+* Set yourself some deadlines: what are you trying to finish by the last class (in one week!)?
 Will you continue beyond that for Sunday, knowing the final portfolio is due soon?
 * **Push** a full-as-possible draft of consolidation project